 All this jargon can weave together in ways that are oftentimes difficult for beginner boulderers to follow.

-For example: In the following clip, a climber performs a dyno, a move which may have been the crux of that problem.
+For example: In the following clip, a climber performs a dyno, a move which was the crux of that problem.

 Don’t stress if you get confused by the lingo.
 There’s no shame in asking a fellow climber to explain the terms they’re using.

 How to Spot Properly When Bouldering